ericandrewlewis/saml-20-single-sign-on/readme.txt

 == Changelog ==

+= 0.8.8 =
+* IdP info can now be automatically loaded from a metadata URL
+* Signing certificate can be automatically generated if you don't know how (or don't want to do it yourself).
+The generated certificate can be downloaded so you can share it with your IdP

 = 0.8.7 =
 * Uploading a certificate and private key is now optional, which makes IdP-initiated testing much simpler.
 * Folders and config files are created if they don't already exist, which fixes many issues with various screens being blank.